cosmcbun/fossasia-2016-google-calendar/README.md

 ## Wanna to run it?
-You don't really need to run this to get the latest schedule in your Google Calendar.
+You don't really need to run this to get the latest schedule in your Calendar apps.
 Just click the URLs above.

  But if you want to generate your own calendars, go ahead.